lozzd/Nagdash/README.md

 ## Known issues
 * You will need a relatively up to date copy of the nagios-api, since some fields were not available in the older version.
 If you see "Reference time not set", you need to update your copy of the nagios-api.
+* The above also applies for acknowledging problems.
+If you receive an error that the command is not supported, please update your copy of nagios-api.
 * Your hosts MUST have unique names between instances.
 If there are non-unique names, the services from the FIRST Nagios instance will be used.
 Please let me know if this is a major issue for you, I can add an optional workaround.
-* The "Acknowledge" button currently does nothing.
-This is because the nagios-api does not currently allow for acknowledging.
-I plan to add this soon.